On the Airbus assembly site near Toulouse, pieces of planes come from the four corners of Europe by air, road or water.

 EAST GERMANY'S LAST DANCE [52’]

-The 40th and last anniversary of the German Democratic Republic
+The last anniversary of the German Democratic Republic

 This film focusses on the 40th and last anniversary of the German Democratic Republic on October 7, 1989.

 For Honecker and his politbureau, this day was supposed to be a show of power, success and vitality of the socialist state.
 However, during the celebrations, the people of East Germany gathered and all over the country large demonstrations took place against the regime.
 It became the day when the GDR started crumbling and the entire Eastern bloc with it.
 Only a month later the Berlin Wall would fall.